outpaddling/LPJS/README.md

 ## Status

-We're just getting started here, laying out the framework and prioritizing development phases.
+LPJS is currently wriggling around the primordial ooze as we lay out the framework and prioritize development phases.

 Development will move slowly as we carefully deliberate the design and implementation of each new feature to ensure the highest possible